cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 Configuring Hortonworks Data Platform .....................................
-Beginning with `Hortonworks Data Platform (HDP) 2.2 <http://hortonworks.com>`__, the MapReduce framework is in HDFS.
+Beginning with `Hortonworks Data Platform (HDP) 2.2 <http://hortonworks.com>`__, the MapReduce libraries are in HDFS.
 This requires an addition be made to the file ``cdap-env.sh`` to indicate the version of HDP::

   export OPTS="${OPTS} -Dhdp.version=<version>"